5 of the Best 55 Plus Communities in South Carolina

 Location: Lancaster, South Carolina

-About: This uniquely wooded development is comprised of around 800 single-family units, all constructed within the last six years.
+About: This uniquely wooded development is comprised of around 800 single-family units with modern finishes.
 Covering over 600 acres just east of national forest lands, nature lovers will appreciate amenities that include private trails for walking and biking, a private lake, and an outdoor amphitheater.

-A cluster of cabins comprises this development’s community center, separate from the clubhouse, with a cabin each dedicated to card games, reading, a business center, arts and crafts, and more.
+A cluster of cabins comprises this development’s community center, separate from the clubhouse.
+Each cabin is dedicated to card games, reading, a business center, arts and crafts, and more.
 Clubs, interest groups, and fitness classes abound, keeping active residents connected and engaged.

 Noteworthy nearby amenities or attractions: Located near the state border, Lancaster is midway between Charlotte, North Carolina, and Columbia, South Carolina.
 Under 60 miles from both, it is conveniently situated for nature enthusiasts who want easy access to airports, culture, and cuisine in either city.
 Locally, Lancaster is home to round-the-clock healthcare facilities, hiker-friendly greenways and parks, and ample discount shopping.